Arithmetic Information of Rational Elliptic Surfaces, and Shioda's Rank 68 Elliptic Surface: Computing Splitting Fields and Their Automorphism Groups

-The algorithm computes each output as described in the previous sections, and the code for this can be found \href{https://github.com/BlairButler/Rational-Elliptic-Surface}{here}. \begin{rmk} The algorithm also requires the choice of a prime number.
-If no prime is given, the algorithm will choose a prime based on the output of \emph{GaloisGroup}, though this may fail, for instance, if this causes the discriminant of the polynomial corresponding to the output of \emph{GaloisSubgroup} to be zero modulo this prime. \end{rmk}
+\begin{rmk} The algorithm also requires the choice of a prime number.
+If no prime is given, the algorithm will choose a prime based on the output of \emph{GaloisGroup}, though this may fail, for instance, if this causes the discriminant of the polynomial corresponding to the output of \emph{GaloisSubgroup} to be zero modulo this prime.
+A good prime $p$ is one where all of the polynomials involved, in both the inputs and the outputs, have distinct roots modulo $p$.
+If a bad prime error occurs, the user has to rerun the computation with another prime.
+As the most time consuming steps of the computation are done after the prime is confirmed to be good, only a small proportion of the run time is spent on bad primes. \end{rmk}

 \begin{example} Consider the polynomials $\{x^3 - x^2 - 3x + 1, x^2-x-1, x^5 - x^4 - 5x^3 + 4x^2 + 3x - 1 \}$.
 The function \textit{SplitAutGrp} finds the splitting field of these polynomials to be a number field of degree $120$, the Galois Group $C_2 \times S_3 \times D_5$, and takes less than $20$ seconds. \end{example}